Keyboard shortcuts

 The written folder can be imported with pypsa.Network().import_from_csv_folder(path).
 PyPSA itself is not a runtime dependency of powerio.

 CSV folders are PyPSA’s native static component format and carry the network topology: buses, lines, transformers, generators, loads, shunts, storage units, and links (read as HVDC).
-Time series scenarios in NetCDF/HDF5 are out of scope for now; support is tracked in #107.
+NetCDF and HDF5 time series are not supported.
+They are tracked in #107.

 GridFM reads